• home Page

 connections and Installation

 On the back panel of each monoblock, there are the connection sockets: the red input RCA socket receives the signal from your preamp.
-The white one is a line output that can be used for feeding the signal to other units in multi-amplification or for driving an active subwoofer if you don't want to connect it to the preamp.
+The white one is a line output that can be used to feed the signal to other units in multi-amplification, or to drive an active subwoofer if you don't want to connect it to the preamp.
 At this point, I have to introduce you to an uncommon but very useful facility of our amplifier: the ability to select a flat response or, via its passive high-pass filter, a 6dB/oct rolled-off response, with three selectable -3dB points at different frequencies.
-You must choose one of these roll-off options if you connect a subwoofer (if needed, contact us for further explanation or to set up the sub perfectly).
+You must choose one of these roll-off options if you connect a subwoofer.
 By doing so, you will create the correct crossover point between the sub and your main stereo pair, ensuring that the bass will be clean and booming-free.
 Furthermore, the dynamic range of the main speakers will increase, and their distortion will decrease because they will no longer struggle to reproduce (in vain) the lowest frequencies your sub is better qualified to manage.
 Image and clarity in the mid and high frequencies will also improve, thanks to reduced loudspeaker distortion.
-Connecting a sub to the speakers without rolling off the low frequencies in the amplifier (and consequently in the speakers), as anyone unfortunately does, is completely wrong, and a real "setup crime".
+If you require clarification or assistance in optimising the sub's setup, feel free to contact us.
+Connecting a sub into the system without rolling off the low frequencies in the amplifier (and consequently in the main speakers), as anyone unfortunately does, is completely wrong, and a real "setup crime".
 This is why many audiophiles believe that a subwoofer degrades the quality of the low-frequency range of a hi-end system.
 And in truth, they’re not wrong, but this only happens due to a lack of technical know-how, both on their part and among hi-end insiders!
 If you plan to bi-amp your speakers with a second pair of sachem v.3, connect your preamp to the red RCA input of the amps driving the low spectrum, then connect their white socket to the red socket of the monoblocks handling the mid-high.
 In this configuration, you must roll off the bass response in the monoblocks used for the high frequencies, setting up the highest possible roll-off point (260Hz -3dB).

 internal view (from front to back) and the power supply